 Clicktivism is the use of the internet for facilitating social change and activism.
 It isn't just the support or promotion of a cause online.
 It starts online but leads to real changes in the world.
 These are the main clictivism sites that I engage with regularly.

 Avaaz is a 31-million-person global campaign network that works to ensure that the views and values of the world's people shape global decision-making.

 SumOfUs is a worldwide movement of people working together to hold corporations accountable for their actions and forge a new, sustainable path for our global economy.

 Change.org is the world's largest petition platform, empowering people everywhere to create the change they want to see.

 Giving is good for you.
-Studies have shown that giving money to help others tends to make people feel happier than when they spend it on themselves.
+Studies show that giving money to help others tends to make people feel happier than when they spend it on themselves.
 It also creates good karma and attracts blessings.
-These are the main charitable organizations I fund and support.
+Below are charitable organizations I fund and support.